 Nutrient Levels and Water Quality

-This is not specific to ebb and flow systems, but to hydroponics as a whole.
+This is not specific to ebb flow hydroponic systems, but to hydroponics as a whole.
 Water that is either too rich or too poor in nutrients will quickly affect plant health.
 It is also essential to monitor pH levels in the water and adjust as required.

 Ebb and Flow Feeding Plants Nutrients